Annai (1962 film)

 The film is a remake of the Bengali film Maya Mriga (1960), itself based on a play by Nihar Ranjan Gupta.
 The soundtrack album and background score were composed by R. Sudarshanam while the lyrics were written by Kannadasan and Kothamangalam Subbu.

 Annai was released on 15 December 1962 to positive reviews, with praise for the plot, the music and the performances from the lead actors.
 The film was also a commercial success, and had a theatrical run of 100 days.
-The film was remade in Hindi in 1966 as Laadla.
+It was remade in Hindi by the same directors as Laadla (1966).